daniel-sloat/comment-response/README.md

         python main.py

-- The output file will be placed in the output folder, unless customized in the configuration file.
+- The output files will be placed in the output folder, unless customized in the configuration file.

 ## Similar Repositories